nareshbhatia/custom-react-stack/README.md

 # Custom React Stack

+React has a very rich ecosystem.
+For anything you want to do, there is probably a library or a framework available for it.
+That's great, but having too many options can also be very confusing.
+Do you want to start out simple or go for the ultimate because your app demands it?
+What's the right set of options for your specific use case?

-This guide will help you build your React app without enforcing strong opinions.
+This guide will help you build your own custom React stack, explaining key options and tradeoffs at each step.
-For example, you will be able to choose between a classic React, Next.js, Remix or any other framework of your choice.
-We all know how fast the front-end landscape is changing.
-So instead of locking you into a specific stack, this guide talks about the options available at each step and lets you decide what you want to include in your stack.

-Another advantage of this approach is that you know exactly what your stack contains.
-When that new shiny technology comes along, you are in a better position to slot it in!
+Another advantage of this approach is that you will know exactly what's in your stack.
+When that new shiny technology comes along, you will be in a better position to slot it in.

-As we build our stack, we will also build the following sample app in parallel.
+## Movie Magic - Our Sample App

+For the purpose of this exercise, imagine that you want to write a movie streaming app - _Movie Magic_.
+The app should present the available movie titles and help users make a choice.
+They should also be able to manage their subscription.

+Here's a very humble beginning, just two screens:

+1. A Home page showing a list of top 10 movies:

 ![Home Page](assets/home-page.png)

+2. A Settings page for users to manage their subscription:

 ![Settings Page](assets/settings-page.png)

-For a quick test drive of the final application, follow the instructions below for a development build or a production build.
+Click [here](https://custom-react-stack.vercel.app/) to test drive the final application.
+As you can tell, it doesn't do much yet.
+However, this is good enough for the purpose of our discussion.

 ## Development Build